awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 **Action to take: Update accounts\.**

-To update multiple individual accounts for release 2\.3, you can use the APIs from AWS Service Catalog and the AWS CLI to automate the updates\.
+To update multiple individual accounts, you can use the APIs from AWS Service Catalog and the AWS CLI to automate the updates\.
 For more information about how to approach the update process, see this [Video Walkthrough](automated-provisioning-walkthrough.md#automated-provisioning-video)\.
 You can substitute the **UpdateProvisionedProduct** API for the **ProvisionProduct** API shown in the video\.

  If you have further difficulties with enabling detective guardrails on your accounts, contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 ## AWS Support<a name="getting-support"></a>